 The Open Wealth Network pricing model not only offers it’s flat dollar annual fee but also gives the freedom of choice back to the consumer with regard to paying for professional services.
 You can pay monthly or quarterly via direct debit (ACH), credit card, or debit to your investment account.

-In our experience, many people don’t really know what they are paying for access to investments and advice so we thought we would share some of the industry’s billing practices to help you understand why we feel so strongly that ours is the best.
+In our experience, many people don’t really know what they are paying for access to investments and advice so we would encourage you to contact us for a complimentary fee audit of your accounts.
+The following are some of the industry’s billing practices to help you understand why we feel so strongly that ours is the best.